Published: 6 May 2020, 14.45

 Keep treatments to a minimum

-In line with government guidance produced for England and Wales, we think it is prudent at this time for ALL therapists to provide shorter treatments where possible, and particularly for clients who fall into the clinically vulnerable and clinically extremely vulnerable categories.
-As such, we would recommend not to exceed an hour (total appointment time) at the early stages of returning to work.
+In line with available government guidance, we think it is prudent at this time for ALL therapists to provide shorter treatments where possible, and particularly for clients who fall into the clinically vulnerable and clinically extremely vulnerable categories.
+As such, we would recommend not to exceed an hour (total appointment time) at this time.
 Similarly, we would advise against multiple treatments for the same client that, combined, last longer than an hour - for example, a body massage followed by a manicure or pedicure.

 Be comfortable with your decision